-- Collagen may ease pain for athletes or people with joint problems[*]
+- May ease pain for athletes or people with joint problems[*]

 - Hydrates your skin and may slow skin aging and wrinkles[*]

-And unlike most protein supplements, a little bit of collagen goes a long way.
-You can get all the benefits of collagen protein with a single 10-gram serving.
+Unlike most protein supplements, a little bit of collagen goes a long way.
+You can get all the benefits of collagen protein powder with a single 10-gram serving.

 Who Should Use Collagen Protein?

-People use hydrolyzed collagen to heal their joints, improve their skin quality, increase their bone density, and decrease inflammation.
+People use hydrolyzed collagen to help heal their joints, improve their skin quality, increase bone density, and decrease inflammation.